 Conversations on Hope webinar

-You are invited to a free webinar "Conversations on Hope" on Thursday 14th August, co-hosted by NCLS Research and Tearfund Australia.
+The "Conversations on Hope" webinar was held on Thursday 14th August 2025, co-hosted by NCLS Research and Tearfund Australia.

-The webinar will feature latest research insights from the Australian Community Survey by NCLS Research as well as reflections by Tearfund and stories from practitioners.
+The recording is now available to view and share.
+The webinar features latest research insights from the Australian Community Survey by NCLS Research as well as reflections by Tearfund and stories from practitioners.

 About the webinar

-It includes a research findings presentation by Dr Ruth Powell, Director NCLS Research, as well as reflections from Tearfund Australia and local practitioners.
+It included a research findings presentation by Dr Ruth Powell, Director NCLS Research, as well as reflections from Tearfund Australia and local practitioners.

 Keynote Speaker: